How to Write a Process Document? Process Documentation Best Practices

 2. Defining Process Boundaries & Scope

-Once you've selected the process, define its boundaries and scope by answering the following questions:
+Once you've selected the process, define its boundaries and scope.

 3. Describing Process Inputs and Outcomes